02 Aug Guide to Layer Picking

 Layer Picking Types

-Layer picking includes manual methods and automated solutions, such as robot, hoist, and gantry systems.
+Layer picking includes manual methods and automated solutions.
 Automated solutions have the benefit of providing greater speed, accuracy, and volume compared to other solutions.

 Manual Layer Picking